-Ela Joshi, PhD, brings a decade of experience collaborating across the education space to deeply understand, critically examine, and systematically improve how people interact with and within organizations.
-Joshi specializes in mixed-methods study designs that examine students’ and teachers’ experiences with program implementation, the use of social networks and networked improvement communities to bring education innovation to scale, and the impacts of innovative programs and policies on students’ from historically underserved backgrounds.
-She is interested in programs enhancing teacher effectiveness and teacher leadership as well as school efforts to improve equity and access for students from socially significant populations.
+Ela Joshi, PhD, specializes in mixed-methods studies that aim to understand, examine and improve how people interact with and within schools, school districts and other education organizations.
+Joshi has a decade of experience in conducting studies that examine how students and teachers experience program implementation, how social networks and networked improvement communities bring education innovations to scale and how innovative programs and policies impact students from historically underserved groups.
+Her research experience includes evaluations of programs that enhance teacher effectiveness and leadership as well as school efforts to improve equity and access for students from socially significant populations.

 - Math and Computational Thinking through 3D Making (MPACT) Program

 - Leveraging Evidence to Accelerate Recovery Nationwide (LEARN) Network

 - Examination of a State-Led Effort to Support Open & Equitable Practices in Tennessee

 - Computational Literacy Across Secondary Settings (CLASS) Project